SAP-archive/teched2020-DEV164/exercises/ex3/README.md

     noDataText="No sensors">
 ````

-3. The list items will be defined once as a template.
-This template will then be repeated to represent each entry of the sensors array.
-Furthermore we add the location details to our `sap.m.CustomListItem`. `location` hereby references the property of each of the displayed sensor items.
+3. The list items are defined once as a template, which is then repeated multiple times to represent each entry of the sensors array.
+We also add some location details to our `sap.m.CustomListItem`.
+Here, `location` references the location property of each of the displayed sensor items.

 ***SensorManager/webapp/view/Sensors.view.xml***